BARRYSMITH89/thesis-models/README.md

 ## Purpose

-This folder contains the code, data and outputs required to replicate the econometric analyses used in the thesis:
+This folder contains the code and outputs used to run the econometric analyses in my thesis.
+The underlying Refinitiv data are proprietary and therefore not included in this public repository:

 “Corporate Social Responsibility and Financial Performance within the Global Hospitality Industry and Hotel Sector”.